The 13 Video Game Movies That Suck the Least

 Mortal Kombat (2021)

 In many ways, Mortal Kombat should be the easiest video game to adapt successfully.
 Just give us well-directed violent fight scene after violent fight scene and we'll leave happy.
-The newest Mortal Kombat, which will debut simultaneously on HBO Max and in theaters later this year, promises to deliver.
-Let's hope it isn't bogged down by this random chosen-one storyline.
+The newest Mortal Kombat, which debuted simultaneously in theaters and on HBO Max in 2021, delighted long standing fans with some epic fight sequences.
+However, any attempts at stringing together a coherent plot remained pretty much unsuccessful.

 Street Fighter (1994)